-Types of Deadbolts
+Types of Door Locks

 - Smart Locks: As technology advances, so do ways of securing our homes.
-Smart locks, which use your home’s Wi-Fi network to send and receive information to your phone or PC, may be operated by voice control, from your smartphone, or by fingerprint recognition.
+Smart locks, which use your home’s Wi-Fi network to send and receive information to your smartphone or computer, may be operated by voice control, from your smartphone, or by fingerprint recognition.
 In addition to locking and unlocking your door, some smart locks feature motion-activated cameras to record all visitors at your door.
-They range in price from $200 to $300.

 Know Your Strike Plate!

-bolt extends into a hole in the strike plate.
+The strike plate, or just “strike”—the metal plate that attaches inside the doorframe—is an important aspect of your home security locking system.
+When you lock a deadbolt, the steel bolt extends into a hole in the strike plate.
 Inexpensive locks may come with flimsy strike plates that bend easily when the door is kicked.
 Look for quality locks that come with reinforced strike plates for better protection against a would-be intruder.

 Lock Quality: Making the Grade

-The rating issued by the American National Standards Institute (ANSI) can help homeowners suss out the strongest door locks available.
+The rating issued by the American National Standards Institute (ANSI) can help you suss out the strongest door locks available.
 Locks are given a grade rating of 1, 2, or 3 based on a lock’s durability and its potential to withstand attempted forced entry.

 - Grade 1: This is the highest rating a lock can receive.
 Grade 1 deadbolts were once primarily limited to industrial buildings but in recent years, more lock manufacturers are

 making Grade 1 locks for residential use.

 - Grade 2: Many locks found on today’s homes are Grade 2 locks.
 They feature high-quality steel construction and are designed to deter most attempts at forceful entry.
 Unless you have high-security needs, a Grade 2 lock is probably sufficient.

 - Grade 3: While a Grade 3 deadbolt still offers a measure of protection, it may contain substandard components that will not hold up to a determined intruder, and it won’t last as long as a higher quality lock.

 Most residential deadbolt locks, no matter the type, fit the standard pre-drilled hole in an exterior door, so installation is a DIY-friendly endeavor.
 Quality locks often come with 3-inch screws for attaching the strike plate to the door frame.
 If your deadbolt’s screws are shorter, it’s wise to purchase 3-inch screws separately and use them in place of the shorter ones, which won’t embed deeply enough in the wall framing that lies behind the door frame.
 The longer screws will make it more difficult for an intruder to kick the door open.